-A student who withdraws from the College either temporarily or permanently at any time after mid-term but prior to the beginning of Final Examination period will receive the grade WF for the student with the student with the student will be supported by the studen each course being carried at the time of the withdrawal.
+A student who withdraws from the College either temporarily or permanently at any time at mid-term but prior to the beginning of Final Examination period will receive the grade WF each course being carried at the time of the withdrawal.
 However, with the approval of class instructors, the student may petition the Dean of the Graduate School for incomplete grades if the withdrawal is due to non-academic extenuating circumstances and he is passing all courses at the time of withdrawal.
 The petition shall specify when the student plans to return to Georgia College and remove the incompletes.
 Failure to honor the terms of an approved petition will result in the final grade of WF (failing) in the incomplete courses.